 • subscribe to our JPASS service, which provides unlimited read-only access to certain JSTOR Collection Content (defined below) and a limited number of downloaded content items per month (“JPASS Users”);

-• use ITHAKA’s Constellate service as described in Section 3 below;
+• use JSTOR’s related Constellate service as described in Section 3 below; and/or

 • access openly available content on JSTOR, including Early Journal Content, the Open JSTOR Collection, and relevant parts of Shared Collection (defined in Section 3 below). (“Open Content Users”).

-ITHAKA offers many types of scholarly content (collectively referred to as “Content”), including the following:
+1. Content: JSTOR offers access to many types of scholarly content (referred to as “Content”), including:

 • “Books”: electronic books in whole or in part, such as book chapters.